lidavidm/reduct-redux/docs/deployment.rst

    rsync -raP resources/ user@lidavidm.me:/var/www/html/resources

-If you want to use GitHub Pages, simply copy and commit the contents of ``dist/``.
+If you want to use GitHub Pages, simply copy and commit the contents of ``dist/`` and ``resources/``.
 Also commit a `.nojekyll`_ file.
 Make sure to copy the contents of the resources folder into the GitHub Pages repository, and not just the symbolic link, otherwise it won't work.

 Administration
 ==============